mojodojodev/mojodojo.dev/mojo_team_answers.md

 These answers are collected from [Discord](https://discord.com/invite/modular), [Hackernews](https://news.ycombinator.com) and [Github](https://github.com/modularml/mojo/issues)

-To keep updated when the team gives new updates, you can follow [the changelog here](/CHANGELOG)
+To check when new answers are added, you can follow [the updates page here](/updates)

 ## Language Features
 ### General